Nutritious items to Improve Brain Health

-Nuts, Flaxseed and other seeds: Rich sources of the antioxidant vitamin E, which protects cells from oxidative stress caused by free radicals.
+Nuts, Flaxseed, and other seeds: Rich sources of the antioxidant vitamin E, which protects cells from oxidative stress caused by free radicals.

 Brown Rice, Barley, Bulgar Wheat, Oatmeal, Wholegrain Bread, whole-grain Pasta: Whole grains a good source of vitamin E.

-Dark chocolate with 70% Cacao: A great source of flavonoids; a type of antioxidant which encourages neuron and blood vessel growth in parts of the brain involved in memory and learning, and stimulate blood flow in the brain
+Dark chocolate with 70% Cacao: A great source of flavonoids; a type of antioxidant that encourages neuron and blood vessel growth in parts of the brain involved in memory and learning, and stimulate blood flow in the brain

 Berries: Contain flavonoid antioxidants.
-Reducing inflammation and oxidative stress improves the blood brain barrier.
-Try adding more strawberries, blackberries, blueberries, blackcurrants and mulberries to your diet.
+Reducing inflammation and oxidative stress improves the blood-brain barrier.
+Try adding more strawberries, blackberries, blueberries, blackcurrants, and mulberries to your diet.

 Avocados: A monounsaturated fat known to reduce blood pressure.